fastcoin-express/aml/README.md

 In general, React apps are static and built by running ```npm run build```.
 This will create the ```build``` directory inside the project's folder.
 You can upload the ```build``` folder via FTP, SSH or even sync it with any S3 Bucket.
+Remember to change the PUBLIC_URL env variable accordingly in .env file.

 ### Extra ###